 - Rapid heartbeat

-There is no magic cure for a hangover.
+There is no magic cure for a hangover, except drink less the night before — some report matching a glass of water with a glass of alcoholic drink.
 The only way to find relief is to allow the body to rest and recover by consuming healthy foods and beverages.
 Some natural remedies for a hangover are:

 Alcohol consumption causes dehydration.
-It is important for a person to take enough water to return his or her hydration levels to a healthy or normal range.
+You need to take enough water to return your hydration levels to a healthy or normal range.
 People should drink water consistently after waking up in the morning.
 Sports drinks may also help recover lost electrolytes.

-It can be beneficial to eat before or while drinking alcohol.
-Alcohol is absorbed more quickly on an empty stomach.
+It’s beneficial to eat before or while drinking alcohol.
+Alcohol will absorb more quickly on an empty stomach.
 Eating means absorption will be slower.

 Some essential oils include rosemary, lavender, peppermint, cardamom and fennel.
-These oils can be inhaled using a vaporizer to help re-energize, alleviate headaches and pain and also relieve nausea and vomiting.
+Inhale these oils using a vaporizer to help re-energize, alleviate headaches and pain, and relieve nausea and vomiting.

-Hair of the dog is when a person drinks in order to ease the symptoms of a hangover.
-This is because of the notion that hangovers are a form of alcohol withdrawal, so drinking can ease the withdrawal.
-Of course, this is not true.
+The hair of the dog is when you drink to ease the symptoms of a hangover.
+It’s because of the notion that hangovers are a form of alcohol withdrawal so that drinking can reduce the withdrawal.
+But, of course, this is not true.

 Supplements for Hangovers

-Milk thistle is an herb that can help protect the liver from toxins and the effects of alcohol (x).
-As a dietary supplement, take 250 mg (scant 1/8 tsp) of milk thistle extract powder daily, or as indicated by a medical professional.
+Milk thistle is an herb that can help protect the liver from toxins and the effects of alcohol. (x) As a dietary supplement, take 250 mg (scant 1/8 tsp) of milk thistle extract powder daily or as showed by a medical professional.
 You can take it with or without food.

-Alcohol consumption makes the body get rid of magnesium through urinating.
-Deficiency in magnesium affects some biological processes like energy production and protein synthesis, also influencing major organs like the liver, brain, heart and skeletal muscles (x).
-Taking magnesium can help block the headaches and relieve the pressure.
+Alcohol consumption makes your body get rid of magnesium by urinating.
+Deficiency in magnesium affects some biological processes like energy production and protein synthesis, influencing significant organs like the liver, brain, heart and skeletal muscles. (x) Taking magnesium can help block headaches and relieve pressure.

 This supplement helps increase glutathione and lower acetaldehyde toxicity, which is the source of many hangover symptoms.
-N-acetyl L-cysteine (NAC) powder should be taken in serving sizes of 600 mg (scant ¼ tsp) up to three times per day, or as directed by a physician.
+It would help if you took N-acetyl L-cysteine (NAC) powder in serving sizes of 600 mg (scant ¼ tsp) up to three times per day or as directed by a physician.